WolfElkan/LMC-20S-CSC2635-CBA12/assignment.md

   * Compare the first element of one given array to the first element of the other
   * Push whichever element is smaller into the new array *and remove it from its original array* (or you could implement a partition counter for each array to track how many elements have already been assessed)
   * Repeat this process until one of the arrays is empty.
-  * Append the other array to the new array in its entirety.
+  * When this happens, append the other array to the new array in its entirety.
   * This new array now contains the elements from both arrays and, provided they were sorted beforehand, is also sorted.

 Using these two methods, you can sort an array of any size, even if it's not sorted beforehand.

 Merge Sort is given an array and defined as follows: